carpentries-incubator/intro-to-modern-fortran/learners/setup.md

 [Visual Studio Code (VS Code)][vscode-link] is another powerful cross-platform IDE.
 To use VS Code with Fortran we recommend two additions:

-- The [Modern Fortran extension](vscode-modern-fortran) provides syntax highlighting, IntelliSense for Fortran statements, and debugging capabilities.
+- The [Modern Fortran extension][vscode-modern-fortran] provides syntax highlighting, IntelliSense for Fortran statements, and debugging capabilities.
   It also adds customization options to improve the coding experience for Fortran developers.
 - The Modern Fortran extension depends on `fortls`: a language server that interfaces VS Code.